Daemosthene/Mimir-Extension/README.md

 # Mimir v3.0.0 - AI-Powered Browser Extension

-Mimir is an intelligent Chrome extension that provides AI-powered tools for text analysis, summarization, translation, and productivity enhancement directly in your browser.
+Mimir is a minimally invasive intuitive browser extension that provides AI-powered tools for analyzing text, summarizing, translating, and increasing your productivity directly in your browser.

-## 🚀 Features
+## Features

 ### Core AI Tools
 - **Summarize** - Generate concise summaries of selected text or entire pages